magento/magento2-page-builder/docs/create-basic-content-type/overview.md

 ## Quote content type

-Our Quote control will look like this when rendered in the Admin UI within a three-column grid:
+Here's an example of three Quote control instances rendered in three-columns on the Admin stage:

 ![QuoteTypeDisplay](../images/QuoteTypeDisplay.png)

-And it will look like this when it's shown on a page in the storefront:
+And here are the same three quote controls rendered on a mock testimonial page in the storefront:

 ![StorefrontTestimonials](../images/StorefrontTestimonials.png)